mariehuynh/whiteeye/README.md

     Abdolvahabi A, Taylor BW, Holden RL, Shaw EV, Kentsis A, et al. (2013) Colorimetric and Longitudinal Analysis of Leukocoria in Recreational Photographs of Children with Retinoblastoma.
 PLoS ONE 8(10): e76677. doi:10.1371/journal.pone.0076677

+This app works totally offline (except for a donation button to charity).
+There are no ads and it doesn't phone home.

 Disclaimer: We are engineers, not lawyers or doctors, and can not give you medical advice.
 Please see a professional for a real diagnosis.
 If you sue us, we will be sad.

 ## Who we are